GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

             - `useCreateEvent.ts:` Responsible for creating a new event, making the request to the backend and passing the correct values

         - `Participants:` All requests to the backend on the /participants/ routes
+            - `Get:` GET requests on the /participants/ routes
+                - `useGetAllParticipants:` Returns all participants of a given event based on the event ID provided via props
+            - `Patch:` PATCH requests on the /participants/patch/:id routes
+                - `useEditParticipants:` Updates the isPresent (boolean) field of the Participant table based on the event ID and, within that event, the participant ID, updating as the user updates the checkbox on the front end.
             - `Post:` POST requests on the /participants/create routes
-            - `useCreateParticipant:` Responsible for adding a new person to a specific event, making the request to the backend
+                - `useCreateParticipant:` Responsible for adding a new person to a specific event, making the request to the backend.

         - `Users` All requests to the backend on the /users/ routes
             - `Delete:` DELETE requests on /users/ routes